 Medicinal cannabis in France

-It’s estimated that France has somewhere between 300,000 to 1 million patients that could benefit from cannabis-based medicinal products.
-Due to lack of availability on prescription, the concern is that a large number of these patients are turning to the black market to get their supply.
+It is estimated that between 300,000 and one million patients in France would benefit from cannabis-based medicinal products.
+Since it cannot be made available to all of them on prescription, the concern is that a large proportion of these patients may turn to the black market for their purchases.

 Industrial hemp in France